Easypay/woocomerce-easypay/2.0/README.md

 ### Debug
 Check this box if you to use log actions into a log file in your system.

-Depending on your woocommerce configuration you may find these files in the plugins directory - /uploads/wc-logs/ - there is a file for errors and another for actions logged by the plugin.
+Depending on your WooCommerce configuration you may find these files in the plugins directory - /uploads/wc-logs/ - there is a file for errors and another for actions logged by the plugin.
 These log files rotate so expected it to be suffixed with a date and alpha-numeric hash.

 ## The following configurations are plugin specific:
 ### WooCommerce Easypay Gateway Credit Card